MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-tutorial-R2RevoScaleR.md

 There are a number of basic methods we can use to learn about the data set and its variables that will work on the return object of *rxImport*, regardless of whether it is a data frame or *RxXdfData* object.

-Input: Get the number of rows, cols, and names of the imported data:
+To get the number of rows, cols, and names of the imported data:

 	nrow(mortData)
 	ncol(mortData)
 	names(mortData)

-Output:
+Output for these commands are as follows:

 	> nrow(mortData)
 	[1] 10000